Nathan-Handy/HandyDash/README.md

 <!-- ROADMAP -->
 ## Roadmap

-As visible within the UI, some features are not yet fully implemented.
-I plan on completing these features as time permits.
+As visible within the create and edit node screens, only a subset of configuration features are currently implemented.
+I plan on extending these features as time permits.
 A star in GitHub or an email will certainly help with motivation, so please feel free to contact me using the details further below.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>